testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-slug | The unique slug of the exam which attempts need to retrieve
+slug | The unique slug of the exam for which the attempts should be retrieved

 ## Get a single attempt